therohantomar/Should-Know-ArrayMethods-/concat()/explanation.md

 - 🌍 Check if "array3" is the same as "array1".
 The output will be `false` since they are not the same array.
 - ✨ This behavior is due to the fact that the `.concat()` method creates a new array with references to the original elements.
 Mutating elements in the new array doesn't affect the parent arrays.

-Feel free to use this content in your .md file.
-If you have any more questions or need further assistance, feel free to ask!